feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 - totvslabs
 ---

-We are upgrading our ElasticSearch v2 to ElasticSearch v5.
+At [TOTVSLabs][labs], we are upgrading our ElasticSearch v2 cluster to ElasticSearch v5, seeking to improve our search performance and overall cluster stability.

 In this post we will explore one of the strategies we are thinking about using on the migration.